DavidKilty/ProjectSubmission3/README.md

 ## Features

-This is based off the popular Battle Ships game, but with an added twist.
-Here a few images for you to get a feel of the game.
+This is based on the popular Battle Ships game, but with an added twist.
+Here are a few images for you to get a feel of the game.

 ![contactimage](assets/GamePlay.png)

-###  Features - Exisiting Features
+###  Features - Existing Features

  - Randomly generated board.
  - The board is a 5 by 5 grid.